 When Jesus therefore saw His mother, and the disciple whom He loved standing by, He said to His mother, “Woman, behold your son!”
 John 19:26 NKJV

-The bond suffered as they bit into the apple.
-With knowledge comes pride; He may be God, omnipotent and loving, but still they thought they knew better.
-Suddenly there were consequences and an independence they weren’t ready for.
-God could have been angrier.
-He had warned them that sin meant death, but He could have chosen to smite them on the spot, to start over, but He loved them.
-And what loving parent doesn’t choose mercy the first time their child knowingly rebels?
-He set the consequences, but He also promised them they would get through it.
-That someday He would reconcile it all and all that was lost would be restored.
+As time passes, curiosity trumps obedience.
+With curiosity comes knowledge, and with knowledge comes pride.
+They bit into the apple, and suddenly there were consequences and an independence they weren’t ready for.
+God could have been angrier, He had warned them it meant death.
+He could have chosen to smite them on the spot and start over, Adam 2.0, but He loved them.
+What parent doesn’t choose mercy the first time their child rebels?
+He set the consequences, but He also promised them they would get through it., that someday He would reconcile it all and everything would be restored.

 If only all the days of this stage were that beautiful, for elementary age children will only be ruled for so long before they want to test their knew knowledge.
 As they grow, the crimes become bigger, the consequences more serious.
 The lectures last longer and the punishments grow more severe.
 No matter what’s said, their hearts are increasingly their own, and they are no longer easily swayed.
 And so it was with the Israelites, they broke the law as soon as it was written.
 With their increasing knowledge of the world, they clung more and more to other people’s ways, to Baal and other idols.
-They didn’t want to be set apart, to be special anymore.
+They didn’t always want to be set apart, because sometimes it was hard.
 Even if it was the truth, even if it meant blessing and joy.
-They just wanted to be normal.
-To eat, drink and be merry like the other, ordinary nations of the world.
+Sometimes they just wanted to be normal; to eat, drink and be merry like their more ordinary neighbors.

 It took 70 years, but after the time apart God was willing to rebuild the trust again, surely they learned their lesson this time.
 He wasn’t expecting them to be perfect, but maybe more faithful.
 The nation, now in its young adulthood, was also ready.
 It was time to rebuild and say it was sorry.
 At first, things were glorious.
 They started rebuilding the temple, sweet psalms of praise on their lips again.
-But after a while it was clear this nation was not an innocent, penitential child anymore.
-They were different now, self-righteous, overly confident in their ability to follow the rules, unaware that it was no longer God, but themselves that they worshipped.
+But after a while it was clear this nation was not a penitential child anymore.
+Something was different now, more self-righteous.
 They assumed they knew it all, so God stopped telling them otherwise.
 He was done showing them his anger, letting them feel the wrath of his displeasure about their choices.
-They had always been stiff-necked and no matter how many times he punished them for it, He knew part of them always would be.
-The only hope to reach them now was by unleashing the fullness of His love- by making good on the promise of redemption.
+They had always been stiff-necked and no matter how many times he punished them for it, part of them always would be.
+His hope to reach them now was by unleashing the fullness of His love.
 He would crush their enslavement to sin with sacrificial love, and those willing would truly be reunited.
 But the time was not yet right.
 He would love them from a distance while they aged, vigilant for the moment to offer them mercy and forgiveness.
 But, oh!
 How He loved them, more than any parent could.

 * * *